Spring-2022-CISC374/mvp-dreambuddy/README.md

   - `npm run deploy-alpha`
   - `npm run deploy-beta`
   - `npm run deploy-final`
-- If all goes well, your game should be accessible at the link shown at the top of the page in green under your GitHub repo's Settings page, in the Pages tab
+- If all goes well, your game should be accessible at `http://spring-2021-cisc374.github.io/my-repo-name/`
-  - The link should be something like `http://spring-2021-cisc374.github.io/my-repo-name/`
   - Be sure to select the right verion, between dev, alpha, beta, and final.
   - The alpha and beta versions should be used to store the versions of your game submitted for the alpha (MVP) and beta submissions.
+  - If you can't see the website, make sure the repo owner has set the repository to public visibility, under the Settings tab.
 - For local testing you can use `npm rum start`.